-Data Control Codes Responses SF2 Were there any disclosures in the Annual Financial Report and/or other sources of information concerning nonpayment of any terms of any debt agreement at fiscal year end?
-No SF4 Was there an unmodified opinion in the Annual Financial Report on the financial statements as a whole?
-Yes SF5 Did the Annual Financial Report disclose any instances of material weaknesses in internal controls over financial reporting and compliance for local, state, or federal funds?
-No SF6 Was there any disclosure in the Annual Financial Report of material noncompliance for grants, contracts, and laws related to local, state, or federal funds?
-No SF7 Did the School make timely payments to the Teacher Retirement System, Texas Workforce Commission, Internal Revenue Service, and other government agencies?
-Yes SF8 Did the School not receive an adjusted repayment schedule for more than one fiscal year for an over allocation of Foundation School Program funds as a result of a financial hardship?
-Yes SF10 Total accumulated accretion on CABs included in government-wide financial statements at fiscal year end. \$ - SF11 Net pension asset (1920) at fiscal year end \$ - SF12 Net pension liability (2540) at fiscal year end \$ -
+Data Control Codes Responses SF1 Was there an unmodified opinion in the annual financial report on the financial statements as a whole?
+Yes SF2 Were there any disclosures in the annual financial report and/or other sources of information concerning nonpayment of any terms of any debt agreement at fiscal year end?
+No SF3 Did the School make timely payments to the Teacher Retirement System, Texas Workforce Commission, Internal Revenue Service, and other governmental agencies?
+Yes SF4 Was the School issued a warrant hold?
+No SF5 Did the annual financial report disclose any instances of material weaknesses in internal controls over financial reporting and compliance for local, state, or federal funds?
+No SF6 Was there any disclosure in the annual financial report of material noncompliance for grants, contracts, and laws related to local, state, or federal funds?
+No SF7 Did the School post the required financial information on its website in accordance with Government Code, Local Government Code, Texas Education Code, Texas Administrative Code, and other statutes, laws, and rules that were in effect at the School's fiscal year end?
+Yes SF8 Did the Board members discuss the School's property values at a Board meeting within 120 days before the School adopted its budget?
+Yes SF9 Total accumulated accretion on capital appreciation bonds included in government-wide financial statements at fiscal year end. \$